brutasse/states/README.rst

 * Running a private python package index

+* Running a PostgreSQL server with continuous archiving through WAL-E

 This configuration supports installing a modified version of Salt (mine is called ``salt-raven`` and logs to `Sentry`_).